 This will take place in May towards the end of your first year.
-Paperwork required for this review is set out in the portfolio requirements (section 3.1) This will include reports from the Deacon and their Training Minister.
+Paperwork required for this review is set out in the portfolio requirements (section 3.1) This will include a report from the TI.
 You are also asked to submit your completed Curacy and Reflection Record Year 1 (section 4.6).
-It is important that curates and Training Ministers share their reports with each other and discuss any issues arising before sending them to their area Ministerial Development Officer (CDO).
-The CDO meets each Deacon and their Training Minister to talk through these reports before making a recommendation to the ordaining Bishop.
+It is important that TIs share their reports with their curate and discuss any issues arising before sending them to their area Ministerial Development Officer (MDO).
+The MDO meets each Deacon and their TI to talk through these reports before making a recommendation to the ordaining Bishop.
 The Bishop meets with each Deacon personally before their priesting ordination or (for Permanent Deacons) the commencement of their second year.